By Mary Lyn Fonua

 It also noted that "the areas of Popua and Patangata are low lying and are prone to inundation by tsunami waves.
 In considering this alternative, it was decided that subdivision of land for resettlement is not the best option for this area."

-The survey claimed that the communities are happy with the development of the golf course and "more than 90% are in favour of the proposed project".
+The limited amateur survey claimed that the communities are happy with the development of the golf course and "more than 90% are in favour of the proposed project".

 "The people welcome new development in their area including hotel, park and the proposed project.
 [The golf course] provides added value to land nearby and in time to come may attract a Five Stars Hotel development on the island of Nukunukumotu nearby."

 At two scoping meetings, it said were conducted for Nukunukumotu/Patangata and Popua villages in mid-March, any last minute concern by members of the communities was allowed to be heard.
-However, only 14-15 people carefully selected by the town officers attended the two meetings, "the low attendance is due to people out fishing," stated the EIA that went on to conclude "Everyone in the meeting support the project which was done with a show of hands.
+However, only 14-15 people, who according to the EIA were carefully selected by the town officers, attended the two meetings, "the low attendance is due to people out fishing," stated the EIA that went on to conclude "Everyone in the meeting support the project which was done with a show of hands.
 They see benefits originating from the project in term of aesthetic value, jobs opportunities and selling of handicrafts.
 The meeting finished at 8.20pm with some great Chinese Kentucky meals."

 The EIA does not mention the petition of over 700 people against the development of the site that was accepted by parliament.

-"There is little knowledge of the planning for settlement and golf course in the swamp area," he said.
+"There is little knowledge of the planning for settlement and golf course in the swamp area," he told Matangi Tonga.